DivyangPatelIITD/Netflix-Data-Explo.-and-Visualisation/README.md

 # Netflix-Data-Explo.-and-Visualisation
 Netflix Data Exploration and Visualisation

-## Business problem:
+** Business problem**
-Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries.
+- Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries.

 The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:
 Show_id: Unique ID for every Movie / Tv Show